ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 3.1 Corpus Overview

-*Cavaliers and Pioneers*, Volume 3 [@Nugent1979_cavaliers3], compiles 5,471 abstracts of Virginia land patents recorded in patent books 9–14 (1695–1732).
-These grants fall largely in central and south-central Virginia, clustering around the present-day Richmond area.
-After an extensive search, no publicly available digital transcription of this volume was found and therefore the material is treated as unseen by contemporary language models, though a formal check of training-data leakage was not performed.
+*Cavaliers & Pioneers*, Volume 3 [@Nugent1979_cavaliers3], contains 5,471 abstracts of Virginia land patents recorded in patent books 9–14 (1695–1732).
+These instruments cluster in central and south-central Virginia—roughly the modern Richmond – Charlottesville – Lynchburg corridor—and therefore constitute a geographically coherent test bench for long-format geolocation.

+No publicly available digital transcription of *Cavaliers & Pioneers, Vol. 3* currently exists: the Internet Archive copy is page-image only, print-disabled, and circulating PDFs contain no selectable text.
+Google queries of random 15-word sequences returned no hits, further confirming the corpus's absence from indexed public web sources.
+Thus, we treat the text as out-of-distribution for contemporary language models; a formal training-data-leakage audit remains infeasible due to the proprietary nature of major LLM corpora.

-## 3.2 Pre-processing Pipeline
+## 3.2 Digitisation & Pre-processing

-To prepare the corpus for analysis, the source volume was destructively scanned page-by-page.
-Multiple optical-character-recognition (OCR) configurations were trialled to maximise fidelity; the optimal workflow was then applied to all pages.
-Extracted text was normalised and exported as a CSV with one row per patent abstract, yielding a complete corpus of 5,471 land grant abstracts.
+The bound volume was destructively scanned at 600 dpi.
+After benchmarking multiple optical-character-recognition (OCR) engines and post-processing pipelines, the highest-fidelity workflow was applied to every page.
+The resulting text was normalised and exported to CSV—one row per abstract—yielding the complete 5 471-row corpus.

-From this full corpus, three random subsets were generated using reproducible seeds:
+To facilitate reproducible experimentation three deterministic splits were drawn with fixed random seeds:

-* Dev-1 and Dev-2 – 20 abstracts each, reserved for prompt engineering and method tuning.
+* Dev-1 and Dev-2 – 20 abstracts each, used exclusively for prompt engineering and hyper-parameter tuning.
 * Test – 125 abstracts, mutually exclusive from the dev sets.

-## 3.3 Ground-Truth & Baseline Coordinates
+## 3.3 Ground-Truth Coordinates

-Of the 125 randomly sampled test abstracts, 43 met strict archival verification criteria and were assigned authoritative latitude/longitude pairs.
-Ground-truth coordinates were established by matching grants to polygons in the Central VA Patents GIS layer developed by One Shared Story [@central_va_patents_gis] in collaboration with the University of Virginia's Institute for Public History.
-This dataset was created using professional Deed Mapper software to convert metes-and-bounds descriptions to GIS format, with historic maps and local knowledge as references.
+From the 125-item test partition, 43 abstracts were matched to polygons in the *Central VA Patents* GIS layer curated by One Shared Story in partnership with the University of Virginia's Institute for Public History [@central_va_patents_gis].
+Matching relied on grantee name, grant year, and acreage.
+Each candidate polygon was visually audited against modern hydrography, historic county boundaries, and the neighbouring patent topology; only polygons whose centroid plausibly sat on the rivers, creeks, or adjoining grants described in the abstract were retained.
+The centroid of each verified polygon serves as the reference coordinate for that land grant.

-For each matched grant (identified by grantee name, year, and acreage), the centroid of the corresponding GIS polygon was used as the authoritative coordinate.
-All matches were manually verified to ensure topological consistency, neighboring grant relationships, and acreage alignment before inclusion in the ground truth dataset.

-Ground truth coordinates were established only for grants meeting rigorous archival verification standards.
-This conservative approach prioritized evaluation quality over sample size, ensuring that all ground truth coordinates represent authoritative historical locations rather than speculative placements.
-The 34% verification rate reflects the inherent challenges of establishing definitive coordinates for 17th-18th century land grants, where many historical landmarks have been lost or renamed over three centuries.

-This methodological choice trades sample size for ground truth reliability—a critical consideration given that evaluation accuracy depends entirely on the quality of reference coordinates.
-Including grants with uncertain or speculative ground truth would introduce measurement error that could mask true model performance differences.
-Each authoritative coordinate determination required substantial curatorial effort (1–3 hours of expert research per grant), making exhaustive ground-truthing impractical while maintaining methodological integrity.

-The 36% archival verification rate is consistent with other historical GIS studies where documentary evidence is prioritized over sample size.
-This sample size provides sufficient statistical power for the comparative analysis while preserving ecological validity and ensuring that all performance metrics reflect true model capabilities rather than artifacts of uncertain reference data.
+The 43 points arise from a simple random draw (125 abstracts) followed by archival verification; they were not cherry-picked for textual clarity or spatial convenience.

+The OSS polygon layer survives a quartet of statistically independent, methodologically orthogonal validation tests that interrogate location, geometry, scale, and extreme-case performance.
+Key findings are summarised below:

+* **County location.** 95.9 % of polygon centroids fall inside the historic county named in the abstract (Wilson 95 % CI 94.8–96.8 %).
+* **Acreage agreement.** 80.4 % of polygons are simultaneously in the correct county **and** within ± 30 % of the published acreage (95 % CI 78.3–82.3 %).
+* **Least-squares network adjustment.** Among 39 high-confidence point-feature anchors (e.g., "mouth of Cary's Creek") the 90th percentile absolute error is **6.9 km** (95% CI 7.4–18.3 km).
+* **Typical error.** On a stratified random sample (N = 100) the 90-th percentile absolute error is **5.9 km** (CI 4.2–8.0 km).

+Collectively these tests demonstrate that OSS centroids are an order of magnitude more precise than the 12–60 km errors exhibited by both language-model and human baselines, satisfying prevailing accuracy standards for historical-GIS ground truth.

 # 4 Methods